 Flight apps make professional UAV mappers more effective at their jobs.
 Here are a few reasons why you need them:

-A good flight app not only executes missions with inhuman precision, but also with inhuman efficiency.
+A good flight app executes missions not only with inhuman precision but also with inhuman efficiency.
 The first time you use a flight app, it may shock you to see how quickly it completes the mission.
 With modern drone batteries lasting no more than 30 minutes, automating the flight can save you valuable time and let you cover much larger areas.